rhizomik/copyrightonto/RightsModel/README.md

 ## The Rest of the Copyright Ontology

 Like the rest of rights expression languages, the Copyright Ontology also tries to formalise the concrete actions that are governed by the previous rights, which are permitted or prohibited to model licenses or agreements.
-They are detailed in the last part of the Copyright Ontology, the [**Actions Model**](../ActionsModel).
+They are detailed in the last part of the Copyright Ontology, the [**Actions Model**](../ActionsModel), which together with the [**Creation Model**](../CreationModel) and this **Rights Model** constitute the whole **Copyright Ontology**.

 ## References